Quazards/Quazards/README.md

 Hi, I'm Muhammad Dzaky Radithya Nugroho
 ---
 Nice to meet you!
 I'm currently a student at Bina Nusantara University, majoring in Game Application and Technology. </br>
-I am a programmer, the software I mostly use is Unity, the programming language I mostly use is C#
+I am a programmer, the software I mostly use is Unity, the programming language I mostly use is C#.
 </br>

 # Projects I've done: